Ben Cline: Political career

-Cline served as chief of staff for U.S. Representative Bob Goodlatte before running for office.
+Cline worked on Capitol Hill from 1994-2002 for U.S. Representative Bob Goodlatte.
+During his tenure with his predecessor, he rose from legislative correspondent to become Rep. Goodlatte's chief of staff.

-Cline began his political career in 2002 in a special election to the Virginia House of Delegates, replacing incumbent Delegate Vance Wilkins, who resigned due to sexual harassment allegations.
-Cline won with 57% of the vote despite Democratic opposition from former Lexington Mayor Mimi Elrod.
-Cline represented the 24th district, which consisted of Bath and Rockbridge Counties, the cities of Buena Vista and Lexington, and parts of Amherst and Augusta Counties.
+Cline began his political career in 2002 in a special election to the Virginia House of Delegates, replacing incumbent delegate Vance Wilkins, who resigned due to sexual harassment allegations.
+Cline won with 57% of the vote against Democratic former Lexington mayor Mimi Elrod.
+Cline represented the 24th district, which consisted of Bath and Rockbridge counties, the cities of Buena Vista and Lexington, and parts of Amherst and Augusta counties.

-In 2003, Cline won again with 69% of the vote against Independent E.W.
-Sheffield.
+In 2003, Cline won again with 69% of the vote against independent E. W. Sheffield.
 In 2005, he won with 62% of the vote against Democrat David Cox.
 Cline ran unopposed in 2007.
-In 2009, Cline ran against Amherst native and Democrat Jeff Price and won with 71% of the vote, taking the Lexington City precinct (for the first time since Price's election in 2002) and every precinct in the 24th House of Delegates district.
+In 2009, Cline ran against Democratic Amherst native Jeff Price and won with 71% of the vote, taking the Lexington City precinct for the first time since Price's election in 2002 and every precinct in the 24th House of Delegates district.
 Cline ran unopposed in both 2011 and 2013.
 In 2015, Cline won 71% of the vote against Democrat Ellen Arthur.
 In 2017, he was reelected with 72% of the vote against independent candidate John Winfrey.

 In November 2017, Cline announced he would run for Congress in Virginia's 6th congressional district in 2018 for the seat being vacated by retiring incumbent Bob Goodlatte.
 On May 19, 2018, Cline won the Republican nomination on the first ballot at the district convention.

-Cline won the election on November 6, 2018, winning 15 Virginia localities with more than 60% of the vote, to the four localities won by his opponent, Jennifer Lewis.
-(Lewis won Harrisonburg, Lexington, Roanoke and Staunton, but lost all the rest, including a razor's edge loss in her hometown of Waynesboro.)
+Cline won the election on November 6, 2018, winning 15 Virginia localities, but with a historically low 59.8% versus Democrat Jennifer Lewis.
 He resigned from the Virginia House of Delegates on December 18, 2018.